makyo/writing/content/work/sawtooth/what-defines-us/index.md

 Darren,

 Justin was a mess during all of that.
 He did a lot of that to me, too.
-As I said, uch as it stings on sort of a personal level, I'm 100% okay with you doing better than me.
+As I said, much as it stings on sort of a personal level, I'm 100% okay with you doing better than me.

 LYF